krasserm/krasserm.github.io/_posts/2018-03-19-gaussian-processes.md

-With optimized kernel parameters, training data are reasonably covered by the 95% confidence interval and the mean of the posterior is a good approximation.
+With optimized kernel parameters, training data are reasonably covered by the 95% highest density interval and the mean of the posterior is a good approximation.

 ### Higher dimensions